dzwdz/pansy-fork/readme.md

 pansy linux
 ===========
-this is a linux distribution made fully from scratch - that is, i'm writing everything other than the kernel itself by hand. also, the codebase currently mixes spaces and 4-wide tabs, so it looks absolutely awful on github. sorry
+this is a linux distribution made fully from scratch - that is, i'm writing everything other than the kernel itself by hand.

 running / building
 ------------------